Glossary of Core NWB Tools

 Validating NWB Files

-NWB provides tools both to check that files comply with the NWB standard schema as well as to check whether the data complies with NWB Best Practices.
+NWB provides tools to check that files comply with the NWB standard schema as well as to check whether the data complies with NWB Best Practices.
 Validating compliance with the NWB schema ensures that files are structurally correct and can be read by NWB APIs.
 Validating compliance with best practices helps improve data quality and (re-)usability.

 The PyNWB reference Python API includes classes and command line tools for validating compliance of files with the core NWB schema and the schema of NWB Neurodata Extensions (NDX).
 Validation Docs